Updated with new material in February and August of 2012 and February of 2013

 In regions beyond now, but having a ball

-The Imagineers being honored in these WDW epitaphs are treated in a series of blogs at 2719 Hyperion, including further details on the DL Imagineers if you're interested.
-I'm too lazy to duplicate all that info here, and we've got other ground to cover.
+The Imagineers being honored in these WDW epitaphs are listed here, if you're interested.
+I'm too lazy to duplicate all that info now, and we've got other ground to cover.
+(I do give some special attention to the Martin stone HERE, because it's often misattributed.)

-Sometime in the 1970's they decided that they needed more room for queueing, and the graveyard was doomed.
-X. wanted to award the stones to the Imagineers to whom they paid tribute, and so they ordered up a fresh batch of headstones for installation up on the berm.
-As it turns out, the only guy who took his tombstone home (as far as we know) was X. himself.
+X wanted to award the stones to the Imagineers to whom they paid tribute, and so they ordered up a fresh batch of headstones for installation up on the berm.
+As it turns out, the only guy who took his tombstone home (as far as we know) was X himself.
 It's still sitting in his backyard today.
 Marc's sat by his desk for a time, until he finally couldn't stand having his own tombstone staring at him while he was trying to work, and he got rid of it.
 Rolly's stone ended up inside the ride, in the graveyard scene, not far from the singing bust that also goes by the name of Rollo Rumkin [sic].
-Wathel Rogers' original stone went onto the berm.
-Alas, the fates of the others are unknown.
+Wathel Rogers' and Vic Greene's stones went onto the berm, along with Phineas Pock, which wasn't a tribute to anyone.
+The fates of "Master Gracey" and "Brother Claude" are unknown.

 "Phineas Pock" may have originally been the name they were going to give to the Ghost Host.
 Reportedly, there's a blueprint around of an unused WDW tombstone reading "Phineas Pock, Lord and Master."
 Be that as it may, they got a lot of mileage out of the name.
 One of the singing busts is "Phineas P. Pock."
 It's on the blueprints and on the leaders for the film strips they used to use for the effect, so that one is as official as it can possibly be.